LLNL/shroud/docs/reference.rst

 C_code
     User supplied wrapper code for the C wrapper for a function.

+C_finalize
+    User supplied code to perform any function finialization.
+    Code added after all of the argument's *post_call* code.
+    Can be used to free memory in the C wrapper.

+C_finalize_buf
+    Identical to **C_finalize** but only applies to the buffer version of the wrapper routine.

 C_name
     Name of the C wrapper function.
     Defaults to evaluation of option *C_name_template*.